segmentio/segment-docs/src/connections/sources/custom-domain.md

 Segment also uses AWS Certificate Manager (ACM) to manage and renew certificates.

 ### Can you rename `window.analytics` with Custom Domain?
-Yes, Custom Domain allows Segment to rename `window.analytics` to a unique name to avoid being blocked by certain ad blocking software.
+Yes, Custom Domain allows Segment to rename `window.analytics` to a unique name to avoid being blocked by some ad blocking software.

-Customers who have access to the Custom Domain feature can rename analytics to `<workspaceid>/<sourceid>.js` by choosing an Alias for Analytics.js within the source settings that will be available after the workspace is enabled for Custom Domain:
+Customers who have access to the Custom Domain feature can rename analytics to `<workspaceid>/<sourceid>.js` by choosing an Alias for Analytics.js within the source settings that are available after the workspace is enabled for Custom Domain.